-Selling without a local real estate agent, known as listing For Sale By Owner (FSBO), is a viable option for experienced home sellers who are willing to put in the time and effort.
+Selling without a local real estate agent is a viable option for experienced home sellers who are willing to put in the time and effort.

 Key Benefits of Selling FSBO